ansible/instruqt/tracks/devops-controller/01-env-overview/assignment.md

 ☑️ Task 4 - Controller
 ===

+ACME Corp operations use automation controller extensively in the environments.

-* Click on the `Controller` tab on the top and log in using the provided credentials.
+* Click on the *Controller* tab on the top and log in using the provided credentials.
 * Log into *controller* by clicking the using the provided credentials and click on the `Log In` button.

 <!-- ![Controller login](../assets/img/controller_login.png) -->